lanceman2/Quickstream_dev/README.md

 code developer we just want to quickly compile source and run it from the source directory, without installing anything.
-Imposing this requirement on this project has the added benefit of forcing the source code to have the same directory structure as the installed files, whereby making is very easy to understand the file structure of the source code.
+Imposing this requirement on this project has the added benefit of forcing the source code to have the same directory structure as the installed files, whereby making it very easy to understand the file structure of the source code.

 The use of quickbuild is for quickstream developers, not users.